By Linda Pashaj

 - Make it mobile-friendly.
 A lot of trip planning is done on mobile devices.
 Ensure your website and booking engine are built with responsive design to work on all devices.
-Test out your site regularly to see things from the traveler’s perspective.
+Test out your site regularly to simulate how a traveler books a room, and see things from their perspective.

 - Maintain rate parity.
 To maximize direct bookings, your direct rates should always be the same as (or better than) your rates on OTAs and other channels.
 The difference of just a dollar or two can significantly impact traveler booking decisions.
 Use a channel manager to maintain rate parity across all channels.

 - Optimize your Google My Business profile.
 Your GMB listing is as important as your website and OTA listings.
 Ensure information is complete and up to date, including photos, amenities, and location info.
 Your Google rating can significantly impact visibility and conversions, so be sure to respond to reviews and have a strategy in place to earn five-star reviews.

 - Monitor return on investment.
 Although you can set a daily budget, cost-per-click fees can add up quickly, and there is no guarantee of bookings.
 Keep a close eye on costs per acquisition and compare your search ads’ ROI with other distribution channels.